 They measured levels of beta-endorphin, a neuropeptide that fits onto opioid receptors like a key into a lock, triggering the release of endogenous opioids called beta -endorphins that play a critical role in reducing pain.
 Beta -endorphins are very effective at reducing pain; they’re 18 to 33 times stronger than morphine.

-They also play a major role in stimulating the ascending pain inhibition pathways.
-The poor performance of these pathways, which originate in the spinal cord, may account for much of the pain in FM.
+They also play a major role in stimulating the descending pain inhibition pathways.
+The poor performance of these pathways could account for much of the pain in FM.

 During exercise beta -endorphins should kick in not just to damp down feelings of pain but also to provide feelings of well-being and even exhilaration.
 They’re believed likely to be responsible for a “runner’s high” – something which is surely a distant memory for many people with FM.

-These neuropeptides decrease sympathetic activity (which is increased in FM), improving sleep (which is poor), and facilitate psychological stability (you be the judge).
+These neuropeptides decrease sympathetic activity (which is increased in FM), improve sleep (which is poor), and facilitate psychological stability (you be the judge).

 A later study (which found decreased beta-endorphin levels) suggested that serum levels don’t accurately reflect central nervous system levels – PBMC levels do.